As a personal trainer I'm always surprised how many people end up with poor quality protein powder supplements.

 - Not available in large bulk-order tubs

-8 - Grass-Fed Whey Protein Powder Isolate by Opportuniteas
+9 - Grass-Fed Naked Whey Protein Powder Isolate by Opportuniteas

-If you need a product with a large dose of protein per scoop to support intense workouts and a high-protein diet, then Opportuniteas could be your best choice with 28 grams per shake.
+If you need a protein powder with a large dose of protein per scoop to support intense workouts and a high-protein diet, then Opportuniteas could be your best choice with 28 grams per shake.

 I normally don't like pouches of protein powders because the seal often fails.